freeCodeCamp/freeCodeCamp/guide/english/c/arrays/index.md

 * Some texts refer to one-dimensional arrays as vectors, two-dimensional arrays as matrices, and use the general term arrays when the number of dimensions is unspecified or unimportant.

+## Meaning Of Arr[i]
+* We will code Arr[i] now,you know when you alloacte space for array it occupies continuously so here (Arr) is nothing but address of first element..
+*the symbol [] means just dereference given address so now,a[i] mean that go to the position a+i in array,which is the address of i th  position,and dereferenc it...it will be value at i th position...

 ## Multi-dimensional Arrays in C